hengrumay/hengrumay.github.io/_pages/research_overview.md

 <li> How do different parts of the brain communicate with with other?</li>
 <li> How do brain signals modulate with perception and action (cognitive) processes?</li>
 <li> Can we use brain signals to predict future behaviour?</li>
+<li> How does brain activity change as we age, or when we become mentally ill? </li>
 <li> etc. </li>

 These are the kinds of investigations I and other scientist colleagues in the world worked on